happyDemon/ParsleyJS-LaraExtras/README.md

 Be sure to take a look at the examples included in the repo.

-**Note: At the moment the required rules are untested and without examples, they'll follow shortly.**

 ## Install

 Just include laravel-parsley.js right after where you've included parsley.js.